Sunday, November 10, 2024

 But one won't find that sort of thing in the appalling 24/7 mockery of moral outrage staged on far-right media.
 If one were to have the thought that, if anything, Trump's fascism, rather than those who have only just pointed it out, is what may inspire assassination attempts, one wouldn't get it from these outlets, because Trump's own rhetoric and behavior, as covered here, is entirely absent from those segments and only turns up in others, wherein, with no sense of decency, the same hosts angrily roasting Democrats for calling out Trump's fascism actively promote that same fascism.

 It would, however, be a grave error to focus solely on the hypocrisy of these MAGA howls about Democratic rhetoric.
 Hypocrisy is an easy charge to make, easy to understand, easy to politically use but here, it's mostly just another case of missing the point.
 These attacks on those who call out Trump's fascism aren't meant as a serious critique, certainly not as a call for civility (not even "civility for thee but not for me").
 They're part of the same Depraved Democrats narrative that Trump has been spewing for years.
-They're encouraging violence in the guise of condemning it.
+They're encouraging violence in the guise of condemning same.
 They're part of the fascism.

 It should all perhaps be a Sobering Reminder that while he undeniably accelerated some bad trends, Trump is a symptom, not the problem, and even if he's defeated, his followers and the broader right conditioned by this toxic media machine and the politicians empowered by it will still be with us.
 Trump has been priming as many of them as he can to reject any Trump loss this year as a fraud, just as he did in 2020.[12]
 Anyone wanting to save the American liberal democracy will have a lot of hard work ahead of them.